richardharnisch/advent-of-code/README.md

 It supports three main operations: running scripts for a specific day, pushing changes to GitHub, and running all scripts.
 All commands run in the directory of the current year automatically.
 Running scripts assumes a usable python environment at `.venv` with an interpreter at `.venv/bin/python3`.
 I use `uv` for this, see the `pyproject.toml` for details.

 ### Usage:
-`./run.sh <day_number>`: Creates the directory and files for the specified day if they do not exist, or executes any Python scripts found in the directory if it does exist.
+`./run.sh <day_number> [script_name]`: Creates the directory and files for the specified day if they do not exist, or executes any Python scripts found in the directory if it does exist.
+Optionally specify a script name to run only that script.

 `./run.sh push`: Commits all changes with a message containing the current day number and pushes to GitHub.